James R. Jordan Sr.: Life

+Murder

-On July 23, 1993, while returning home after spending the day playing golf, Jordan Sr. pulled over on US Highway 74 just south of Lumberton, North Carolina, to take a nap.
-Daniel Andre Green and Larry Martin Demery spotted the car Michael had recently purchased for him (a red Lexus SC400 with the North Carolina license plate that read "UNC0023").
-Green shot Jordan to death while he slept in his car and then stole the vehicle.
-His body was found on August 3 in a swamp in McColl, South Carolina.
-As his body was in a state of extreme decomposition, Jordan Sr. was not identified until August 13 with the help of dental records provided by the family dentist; his body had previously been cremated by the coroner due to lack of storage space, but his jaw and hands were preserved for identification.
+On July 23, 1993, while returning home after spending the day playing golf, Jordan, allegedly tired from being on the road so late, pulled his Lexus over to rest about an hour into his drive.
+He stopped in the parking lot of a Quality Inn at the intersection of U.S. 74 and I-95 south of Lumberton, North Carolina (though some say his car was moved to the parking lot from the side of the road later).
+Larry Martin Demery would testify that he and Daniel Andre Green spotted the car Michael had recently purchased for him (a red Lexus SC400 with the North Carolina license plate that read "UNC0023").
+Green shot James Jordan to death while he slept in his car and then stole the vehicle.
+His body was found on August 10 in a swamp in McColl, South Carolina.
+As his body was in a state of extreme decomposition, Jordan was not identified until August 13 with the help of dental records provided by the family dentist; his body had previously been cremated by the coroner due to lack of storage space, but his jaw and hands were preserved for identification and were later cremated and mailed with the rest of his ashes to Michael Jordan.

+Jordan's urn containing his ashes were placed inside a casket and buried at Rockfish African Methodist Episcopal Church in Teachey, North Carolina, on August 15, 1993.

-After going through Jordan Sr.'s belongings, Green and Demery realized that Jordan Sr. was the father of Michael Jordan.
-They had taken other items from the car, including two NBA championship rings given to Jordan Sr. by his son.
-Green and Demery made several calls from Jordan Sr.'s cell phone and as a result were immediately captured.
+Green and Demery took other items from the car, including two NBA championship rings given to Jordan by his son.
+Green and Demery made several calls from Jordan's cell phone and as a result were quickly captured.
 After their arrest, Demery said that they had planned only to tie up their victim and that Green pulled the trigger for no reason.
 Both were convicted and sentenced to life imprisonment.
 The accusation was based only on Demery's testimony; Green did not testify.
-Defense counsel Woodberry Bowen said Demery had everything to gain by lying that Green was the triggerman, and that Green's testimony put Demery closer than he earlier admitted.
-James Jordan Sr. was buried at Rockfish AME Church in Teachey, North Carolina, on August 15, 1993.
+Defense counsel Woodberry Bowen said Demery had everything to gain by lying that Green was the shooter, and that Demery's testimony put him closer than he earlier admitted.

 In 2010, it was revealed the case was one of nearly 200 that were in review after the North Carolina State Bureau of Investigation found that laboratory technicians mishandled or omitted evidence.
 However, the Jordan case was later removed from the list.

 On July 23, 2018, Christine Mumma, executive director of the Center on Actual Innocence, said evidence showed Green did not commit the murder.
 Green claimed Demery merely asked him for help disposing of the body.
 On August 3, 2018, Superior Court Judge Winston Gilchrist ruled on several motions and set a December date for a hearing.
 On December 5, 2018, Mumma asked Gilchrist to allow a closer look at evidence that could lead to a new trial, and Gilchrist said he would rule later.
 Gilchrist said on March 6, 2019, that he would not grant Green a hearing, and Mumma said she would appeal.